AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

 template <size_t M> std::pair<Address, bool> make_address(const char (&str)[M])
 ```

 By default, the address recognized by CDT is the mainnet address, that is, the address prefix is atp.
-If you want to recognize the test network address prefix as atx, you need to define the macro TESTNET, and add #define TESTNET to the first line of the contract.

 Convert a c-style string to an address object.